Home

 What watermark positions are available?

 Six positions: Center, Tile (repeating diagonal pattern), Bottom Right, Bottom Left, Top Right, and Top Left.
-Tile mode provides the strongest protection because the watermark covers the entire image surface, making it extremely difficult to remove without visible damage to the image.
+Tile mode provides the strongest protection because the watermark covers the entire image surface.

 Does watermarking reduce image quality?